MarikoSakuragi/BHA-2022/week3/index.md

 In Akitsuki Denshi Tsusho, the walls of the not-so-spacious store were filled with drawers, and each of the small drawers held various small electronic parts such as resistors, sensors, USB connectors, and so on.
 ![Akihabara7](/photo/Akihabara_7.jpg)<br/>
 <br/>
-Georg opened the drawers and showed us their contents, which all looked the same to me.
-This is an Arduino, Georg said, and he found a microcomputer Arduino and showed it to me.
-Georg told us that the Arduino was easy to operate and that we would be able to use it in no time.
+Georg-san opened the drawers and showed us their contents, but these all looked the same to me.
+This is an Arduino, Georg-san said, and he found a microcomputer Arduino and showed it to me.
+Georg-san told us that the Arduino was easy to operate and that we would be able to use it in no time.
 We opened the drawers at random, and got excited talking to each other about the parts in them and what they were.
 There were more people than expected, and the store was packed with customers. <br/>
 ![Akihabara8](/photo/Akihabara_8.jpg)<br/>
 ![Akihabara9](/photo/Akihabara_9.jpg)<br/>
 <br/>